louisbutt338/louisbutt338/README.md

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils
-- nuclear data library processing code using SANDY
+- nuclear data library processing code using SANDY/NJOY
 - live current reading code for Keithley picoammeter using pyserial
 - general postprocessing and analysis codes for FISPACT, MCNP, OpenMC